Agenda

 Reimagining our Work as Connected Kingdom Citizens in a Volatile World

 This kick-off session lays the foundation for what it means to be a kingdom citizen with a kingdom vision and imagination.
 As beings created in the image of God, what does this mean for us personally and in our roles, whether as entrepreneurs, capacity builders, or investors.
 We will unpack the unique call of God, the agency that comes with kingdom citizenship, and the God-given authority and responsibility to govern, manage, and steward His creation in a really complex world.
-We will hear practical examples around the globe from different stakeholder types showcasing "new ways" of doing things.
+We will hear practical examples around the globe from different stakeholders.

 PLENARY PART 2